Expert Witness & Litigation Support for Litigants and Attorneys

 What to Gather Before an Expert Witness Engagement Begins

-Whether you are a litigant preparing your own financial records or an attorney organizing discovery, the quality of an expert witness engagement depends on what goes in.
+Whether you are a litigant preparing your own financial records or an attorney organizing a matter, the quality of an expert witness engagement depends on what goes in.
 Incomplete records delay analysis and weaken opinions.
 These are the documents and materials that matter most at the outset of any financial expert engagement:

 • Tax returns (federal and state, 3–5 years) — essential for income analysis, business valuation, and damages calculations in virtually every financial dispute